Skip to main content

 CyclesNumber of complete passes through training and validation datasets1trainingObject.cycles(10)

 Batch SizeNumber of samples processed at one time.
-Leverage but do not exceed the available computeDatatype dependent
+Set automatically from the batch_size variable in your model fileDatatype dependent

 16 in most cases